cossan-working-group/OpenCossan/README.md

 ## Support

-If you encounter any issue working with OpenCossan please do not hesitate to create an issue.
+If you encounter any problem working with OpenCossan please do not hesitate to create an issue.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.